rhiaro/questforbrothers/index.md

 ## Suari (leaves the library)

 The unknown was with Suari every waking moment.
 It teased at the corners of her mind and even her dreams were filled with notions she couldn't quite identify, but yearned to.
 The unknown drove her, pushed her to push herself.
 She had never been so motivated.
-But the more she learned the more se realised she had yet to learn.
+But the more she learned the more she realised she had yet to learn.

 When she thought of her parents and older brothers it was with resentment and frustration.
 They had had so much power, and done - despite her illusions at the time - so little good with it.
 When she thought of her little sisters it was with regret that she couldn't have brought them along.
 When she thought of Durrel and Fray and Eliah and the other palace workers who had smuggled her away it was with a profound gratitude for the second chance they had given her.